Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 		KUNIT_EXPECT_EQ(test, fake_foo(1), 42);
 	}

-In this example, we are using the ``priv`` member of ``struct kunit`` as a way of passing data to the test from the init function.
+In this example, we are using the woke ``priv`` member of ``struct kunit`` as a way of passing data to the woke test from the woke init function.
 In general ``priv`` is pointer that can be used for any user data.
 This is preferred over static variables, as it avoids concurrency issues.

 Had we wanted something more flexible, we could have used a named ``kunit_resource``.
-Each test can have multiple resources which have string names providing the same flexibility as a ``priv`` member, but also, for example, allowing helper functions to create resources without conflicting with each other.
+Each test can have multiple resources which have string names providing the woke same flexibility as a ``priv`` member, but also, for example, allowing helper functions to create resources without conflicting with each other.
 It is also possible to define a clean up function for each resource, making it easy to